These fitting instructions should be followed in gallery order and not rushed.

 BONDING THE LOWER EDGE OF THE REAR WINDOW TO THE APERTURE:

-Now with the hardtop placed on the car, and fully clamped down with all four catches properly engaged, and both aluminium roof struts fully extended, the lower edge of the rear window can be bonded with Polyurethane sealant.
+Now with the hardtop placed on the car, and fully clamped down with all four latches properly engaged, and both aluminium roof struts fully extended in their locked-out positions, the lower edge of the rear window can be bonded with Polyurethane sealant (Sikaflex 295UV).

 Apply a line of masking tape around the window - following the edge of the Perspex neatly, and another parallel line of masking on the hardtop to leave a neat sealant bead all around the circumference as shown in the pictures.
 In this example fine line masking tape has been used first (in green) which is easy to stretch around the corners and leaves a neat line, followed by a width of ordinary masking tape to catch any excess sealant that spreads out.
 Try and use continuous lines of tape rather than short pieces joined up as this will make the tape much easier to remove in one go afterwards.

-Get a good bead of sealant along the full width of the gap on the lower edge of the window, but not so much that it would ouze out on the inside of the hardtop onto the trimmed surface.
+Get a good bed of Sikaflex 295UV sealant along the full width of the gap on the lower edge of the window, but not so much that it would ouze out on the inside of the hardtop onto the trimmed surface.

 The window has a degree of flex and can be lifted away from the aperture slightly to get the sealing nozzle into the gap, but dont strain it too far or risk over-stressing the window.
-Don't worry if the sealant bead cannot be made to perfectly join up with the existing sealant beads securing the sides of the window - a small interruption in the sealant beads at each lower corner is fine - it's more important that this sealant bead along the lower edge of the window is generous enough to fully bond the window to the flange (without ouzing out on the inside as mentioned above).
+Don't worry if the sealant bead cannot be made to perfectly join up with the existing sealant beads securing the sides of the window - a small interruption in the sealant beads at each lower corner (where there in no movement on the screen) is fine - it's more important that this sealant bead along the lower edge of the window is generous enough to fully bond the window to the flange (without oozing out on the inside as mentioned above).

 The vital part of the window sealing procedure is the final neat bead around the full circumference that provides 100% of the weather sealing.

-After applying the sealant, thumb-in the bead and make it neat all around the window circumference.
+After applying the sealant, thumb-in the bead and make it neat all around the full window circumference.

 If the odd tiny air bulge is visible in the final sealant bead after the sealant has cured over night, re-mask the area either side of the bubble to protect the Perspex and paintwork, and simply rub out the raised bubble with a piece of 400 grit emery paper, folded round the edge of a filler spreader.
 This may expose the air void in the sealant which can then be resealed and thumbed-in smooth again over the top and left to cure.